docdoku/docdoku-plm/README.md

 ## Project support

 The Project is lead by the DocDoku team (6 committers) and is part of the [OW2 Consortium](http://ow2.org/)

+## Setting Up

+You have a full description of the [Installation Guide](https://github.com/docdoku/docdoku-plm/wiki)

+## Coding

+You may use clone or fork the code GitHub.
+Thought you can use it with Maven in any IDE, the code is also configured for working with Netbeans without Maven.